 Prepare a 9x13 baking dish with an aluminum foil sling by laying two long pieces of foil perpendicular to the pan, allowing the foil to hang over the sides.
 Spray the foil with non-stick cooking spray.

-Using a bench scraper cut the rolls into 15 1 ½ inch pieces and places in the prepared pan.
+Using a bench scraper cut the rolls into 15 1 ½ inch pieces and place in the prepared pan.
 Cover the pan with plastic wrap* and let the dough rise for 1 hour or until the rolls are doubled in size.

 Make the Glaze